Short-term health plans in Washington State

-- One insurer offers short-term plans in Washington State.
+- Only one insurer offers short-term health plans in Washington.

-But the new federal regulations are clear in noting that states may impose tighter regulations.
+The federal regulations implemented by the Trump administration in 2018 are clear in noting that states may impose tighter regulations.
 And Washington’s insurance commissioner, Mike Kriedler, who has called short-term plans “a poor solution for consumers,” announced in March 2018 that his office would begin the process of rule-making to define short-term plans at the state level.

 An outline of the proposed regulations was published in June 2018.
 The official draft regulation notice was published on August 21, 2018, and public comments were accepted until September 24, 2018.

-- Limiting short-term plans to three months in duration with no renewals allowed.
+- Short-term plans are limited to three months in duration with no renewals allowed.

-- Preventing insurers from selling short-term plans to an applicant who had already had three months of short-term coverage in the prior 12 months.
+- Insurers are prevented from selling short-term plans to an applicant who had already had three months of short-term coverage in the prior 12 months.

-- Requiring short-term plans to cover a list of basic inpatient, outpatient, and surgical services.
+- Short-term plans are required to cover a list of basic inpatient, outpatient, and surgical services.

-- Requiring short-term plans to continue coverage (with no additional premiums) if the insured is hospitalized on the date that the short-term plan would otherwise have ended.
+- Short-term plans must continue coverage (with no additional premiums) if the insured is hospitalized on the date that the short-term plan would otherwise have ended.
 The extension of coverage would last until the patient is discharged from the hospital.

-- Limiting the lookback period for pre-existing conditions to no more than 24 months (ie, a pre-existing condition that hadn’t had symptoms or treatment for more than 24 months would not be excluded on the short-term plan).
+- The lookback period for pre-existing conditions is limited to no more than 24 months (i.e., a pre-existing condition that hadn’t had symptoms or treatment for more than 24 months cannot be excluded).

 - A short-term insurer must offer at least one plan with a per-person deductible of $2,000 or lower.